 As an atheroma grows, it may bulge into the artery, narrowing the interior (lumen) of the artery and partially blocking blood flow.
 With time, calcium accumulates in the atheroma.
 As an atheroma blocks more and more of a coronary artery, the supply of oxygen-rich blood to the heart muscle (myocardium) can become inadequate.
 The blood supply is more likely to be inadequate during exertion, when the heart muscle requires more blood.
 An inadequate blood supply to the heart muscle (from any cause) is called myocardial ischemia.
 If the heart does not receive enough blood, it can no longer contract and pump blood normally.

 An atheroma, even one that is not blocking very much blood flow, may rupture suddenly.
 The rupture of an atheroma often triggers the formation of a blood clot (thrombus).
 The clot further narrows or completely blocks the artery, causing acute myocardial ischemia.
-The consequences of this acute ischemia are referred to as acute coronary syndromes (see Acute Coronary Syndromes (Heart Attack).
+The consequences of this acute ischemia are referred to as acute coronary syndromes (see Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina)).
 These syndromes include unstable angina and several types of heart attack, depending on the location and degree of the blockage.
 In a heart attack, the area of the heart muscle supplied by the blocked artery dies (called myocardial infarction).

 Sometimes an acute coronary syndrome is caused by coronary artery spasm or another type of coronary artery disease.

 Some factors that affect whether a person develops coronary artery disease cannot be modified.
 They include